develprr/metamatic-blog/_posts/2023-05-19-how-to-create-event-driven-data-flow-with-websockets-and-kafka.markdown

 In our imaginary use case, let me talk about a laundry service corporation that operates a cluster of laundry machines.
 To be able to serve their customers well, the laundry machines need to be monitored.
-Let's say that each laundry machine generates a continuous flow of log data, reporting their current temperature, load, program and power consumption.
+Let's say that each laundry machine generates a continuous flow of log data, reporting their current cloth load, laundry program, heat and power consumption.
 We want to store all the data into a huge database.
 Every time when a log entry is written to the database, we want it to immediately propagate to the browser based user interface that the the staff then monitors.
 We want the data flow to be event-driven.